- Curriculum Vitae

-An Unaware Cosmos — modular cycle for mixed chamber ensembles
+An Unaware Cosmos — modular cycle for multiple soloists and chamber ensembles

 A celebration of humankind’s quest for knowledge through skepticism and critical inquiry, and to those freethinkers who have devoted their lives to such noble pursuits.

 Ball State University New Music Ensemble; Brent Nichols, conductor.

 JAMU student and faculty performers, with guest artists Heidi Dietrich Klein (voice) and Richard Shuster (piano).

 Eszter Krulik, violin; Richard Shuster, piano

 The International Contemporary Ensemble — Pala Garcia, violin; Katinka Kleijn, violoncello; Daniel Lippel, guitar; Nuiko Wadden, harp; Jacob Greenberg, piano/harpsichord; Nathan Davis, percussion